RasmusThorsen/onesky-api-wrapper/README.md

 # Onesky API Wrapper
 Fully typed wrapper for the OneSky API for easy access and management of translation files.

 The implementation follows the official documentation for the API, such that each controller description in the documentation has a corresponding class, that implements it.
+The official documentation can be found at: https://github.com/onesky/api-documentation-platform

 ## Usage
 ```typescript